dunkmask2407/ocr_app/README.md

 # OCR App - Optical Character Recongnition Application.

+## IMPORTANT

+Before debugging the application, type the following commands in a terminal in sequence.

 A new Flutter project.